We work toward the following:

 VIBRANT WATERFRONT PARKS

 More than 1000 acres of public parkland lie along the Anacostia River, shared by the federal government and the District.
-This extraordinary system of riverside open space in the heart of the nation’s capital will set the global goal standard for 21st Century urban parkland.
+This extraordinary system of riverside open space in the heart of the nation’s capital will set the global gold standard for 21st Century urban parkland.
 The Anacostia waterfront should be an active place, all day, every day, all year round, in and out of the water.

 CLEAN and Safe WATER